Christmas / Ideas

 4. Stage a Yard Tableau Visible from the Street

 This is where ranch homes have an unfair advantage.
-Without a second story competing for attention, the yard becomes the focal point — and a single well-staged yard scene reads dramatically better from the street than a row of disconnected inflatables.
+Without a second story competing for attention, the yard becomes the focal point.
+A single well-staged scene reads dramatically better from the street than a row of disconnected inflatables.

 Pick one of three directions: